2023 Nightwing Vineyard

 • fermentation:

-Whole cluster pressed then racked into French oak for primary and malolactic fermentation.
+Whole cluster pressed and then racked into French oak for primary and malolactic fermentation.

 additional notes